Luna HSM Client 7.0.0

 The Luna Network HSM7 now supports IPv6, using static addressing, SLAAC, or DHCP.

 Improved Serial Access

 Serial access to the Luna Network HSM is via an RJ45 serial port.
 A custom Prolific Technologies USB to RJ45 cable with a standard 8P8C modular connector is included.
-The cable requires the PL2303 driver, which you can download from http://www.prolific.com.tw or the Thales Customer Portal.
+The cable requires the PL2303 driver, which you can download from https://www.prolific.com.tw.

 Enable Decommission on Tamper

 A new capability, Enable Decommission on Tamper, allows you to set HSM policy 40 to decommission the HSM in the event of a tamper.